History of Kanye West in Timeline

 In October 2013, Kanye West and Kim Kardashian became engaged.

-November 2013: Beginning Work on New Studio Album
+November 2013: Beginning Work on Next Album

 2013: Release of Yeezus

-In 2013, Kanye West released his album Yeezus, which was certified double platinum.
+In 2013, Kanye West released his album 'Yeezus', which was certified double platinum.

 2013: Opposition to Abortion